Mxxxse/Fundraising-Analysis/README.md

 ### Analysis of Outcomes Based on Goals
 ![Outcome by Goals](Resouces/outcome_goal.png)

-This one was very helpful to make because this helps you get percentages of the money that was earned and if the goal was reached.
+This one was very helpful to make because this helps you get percentages of the success was made and if the goal was reached.
+If you read the data you can see the most success is made at the 35,000 mark.
 ### Challenges and Difficulties Encountered
 It was hard understanding the pivot table but I eventully got it and it helped me organize the funds.
 ## Results